Gustavolando/otNavigationMenuUsingHtmlCSSnJavascript/README.md

 I practiced here borders, pseudo-elements, shadows, icons from CDNs, a few of DOM manipulation and cool styled designing.

-Dynamic HTML, CSS and JS code.
+Elegant HTML, CSS and JS code.

 This was taken from the Online Tutorials [videos](https://www.youtube.com/watch?v=pubrK_AmqRg)